-- Documented behavior indicating a risk of harm to self or others. - Documented violations of the controlled substance policy.

-- Second or third violations of campus alcohol policies or state laws. - Parents may be notified of a first-time violation of campus alcohol policies or state laws if it involves a medical emergency, vandalism, any violence, or gross disrespect of residence hall staff or law enforcement officials. - Students will be required to attend an alcohol or other drug education and risk prevent class for first and possibly second-time violations.
-Failure to attend the class could result in required off-campus assessment.
-Third-time violation of policies and/or laws may result in suspension or deferred suspension if recommend by the CWU Student Conduct Hearing Officer.
+- Documented behavior indicating a risk of harm to self or others. - Documented violations of the controlled substance policy. - Second or third violations of campus alcohol policies or state laws. - Parents may be notified of a first-time violation of campus alcohol policies or state laws if it involves a medical emergency, vandalism, any violence, or gross disrespect of residence hall staff or law enforcement officials.

-Off-campus violations of underage drinking or other infractions may be referred to the CWU Office of Student Rights and Responsibilities for sanctioning through the discretion of local court officials or law enforcement agencies.
+Off-campus violations of underage drinking or other infractions may be referred to the Office of Student Rights and Responsibilities for sanctioning through the discretion of local court officials or law enforcement agencies.

-Any questions regarding parental notification, or to seek additional information regarding a parental notification letter that you may have received, can be directed to the Office of Student Rights and Responsibilities at 509-963-1515.
+Any questions regarding parental notification, or to seek additional information regarding a parental notification letter that you may have received, can be directed to the Office of Student Rights and Responsibilities at 509-963-1817.